HauntedPineapple/CodingChallenges/ArrayStuff_C-sharp/README.txt

 	miniPeaks([1, 2, 1, 1, 3, 2, 5, 4, 4]) ➞ [2, 3, 5]
 	miniPeaks([1, 2, 3, 4, 5, 6]) ➞ []
 ========================================================
+Left Rotation
+A left rotation operation on an array shifts each of the array's elements 1 unit to the left.
+For example, if 2 left rotations are performed on array [1, 2, 3, 4, 5], then the array would become [3, 4, 5, 1, 2].
+Note that the lowest index item moves to the highest index in a rotation.
+This is called a circular array.

+Task: Given an array a of integers and a number r, perform r left rotations on the array.
+Return the updated array to be printed as a single line of space-separated integers.
+Examples:
+	Given: a = {1, 2, 3, 4, 5}, n = 4
+	Output: {5, 1, 2, 3, 4}